 Often people are familiar with Apache Kafka, as it has been a hugely successful open source project, created at LinkedIn for big data log analytics.
 That was the beginning of Kafka, and just one of many use cases today.
 Kafka evolved from a data ingestion layer to a real-time streaming platform for all the use cases previously discussed.
 Many projects focus on building mission-critical applications around Kafka.
 It has to be up and performant 24/7.
 If Kafka is down, their business processes stop working.

 Kafka is unique because it combines messaging, storage and processing of events all in one platform.
 It does this in a distributed architecture using a distributed commit log and topics divided into multiple partitions, as seen below:

 With this distributed architecture, Kafka is different from existing integration and messaging solutions.
 Not only is it massively scalable and built for high throughput but different consumers can also read data independently of each other and in different speeds.

 Applications publish data as a stream of events while other applications pick up that stream and consume it when they want.
 Because all events are stored, applications can hook into this stream and consume as required—in batch, real time or near-real-time.
 This means that you can truly decouple systems and enable proper agile development.
 Furthermore, a new system can subscribe to the stream and catch up with historic data up until the present before existing systems are properly decommissioned.

 The uniqueness of having messaging, storage and processing in one distributed, scalable, fault-tolerant, high-volume, technology-independent streaming platform is the reason for the global success of Apache Kafka in almost every bigger company on this planet.

-So, what is Apache Kafka and its open source ecosystem?
-Let’s take a high-level look at its components:
+So, what is Apache Kafka and the surrounding ecosystem?
+Let’s take a high-level look: